franadam/franadam/README.md

 <br/>

 I'm a full stack engineer on [GameChat](https://github.com/nik-neg/GameChat) and a graduate of Codeworks.
-I also have a degree on Biomedical Engineering, so I'm especially passionate about awesome projects that have direct impact on poeple lives.
+I also have a degree in Biomedical Engineering, so I'm especially passionate about awesome projects that have direct impact on people's lives.
 I mainly code in Python and JavaScript, but I am always learning.

-Outside of programming I love cooking, and travelling.
+Outside of programming I love cooking and travelling.

 ## What I'm doing now
 - 🔭 I’m currently working on planning the back-end for my side project [DishyGraph](https://github.com/franadam/dishyGraph), an Angular App, designed to help visualize [WHO](https://www.who.int/) infectious diseases data over time.